bazarghan/prompt-gen/README.md

 - **Interactive TUI:** Easily browse and select files/directories using a curses-based interface.
 - **Recursive Selection:** Select a folder to include all its contents.
 - **Granular Exclusion:** Deselect specific sub-folders or files within a selected folder to fine-tune the output.
-- **Customizable Keybindings:** Configure your preferred keys for navigation and actions via a `keybinds.json` file.
+- **Customizable Keybindings:** Configure your preferred keys for navigation and actions via a `keybinds.json` file stored in a user-specific configuration directory.
 - **LLM-Optimized Output:** Generates an `output.txt` with a boilerplate prompt, relative file paths, project structure, and selected file contents.
 - **Cross-Platform:** Works on Linux, macOS, and Windows (requires a compatible terminal for curses).
 - **Configurable Content:** Ignores common binary files, logs, and `node_modules`-like directories by default (configurable in `config.py`).
+- **Theming Support:** Basic color theming via `default_theme.json` to customize the TUI appearance.

 ## Prerequisites

 - **Python 3:** Version 3.7 or newer is recommended.
 - **pip:** Python's package installer (usually comes with Python).
+- **Windows Users:** You will need to install `windows-curses`: `pip install windows-curses`

 ## Installation